Elwha River Trail to Marys Falls, Elwha Valley - Whiskey Bend Trailhead, Olympic National Park, Washington

 Those who value the journey and destination equally will enjoy this long day hike or moderate overnight into the Elwha Valley.
 Highlights include diverse lowland forests, the bridge over Lillian River and lux bottomlands of the Elwha River:

-Here the comparatively dry lowland forest yields to lush rainforest vignettes on the damp river bottom.
-Large cedar, fir, big leaf maple, hemlock and vine maple emerge as you pass through the river corridor.
+Here the comparatively dry lowland forest transitions to lush rainforest on the damp river bottom.
+Large cedar, fir, big leaf maple, hemlock and vine maple emerge as you follow the river.

 A few steps ahead is the spur to Mary's Falls Camp (8.8 miles : 1,296'), which you'll follow through a small meadow to the river's edge.
 Mary's Falls is located across the river, about 25' downstream past the last campsite.
 A small tributary reveals the falls' location high up the west valley wall.